Harvard-IACS/2023_AC299R/index.markdown

 ## Project 1
 ### Pavlos Protopapas

-##Project 2
+## Project 2
 ### Pavlos Protopapas

-##Project 3
+## Project 3
 ### Pavlos Protopapas

-##Project 4
+## Project 4
+### Pavlos Protopapas

 ## Project 5
+### Pavlos Protopapas
 <br> <br>

 # How will this work
 Students will work on any of these projects as teams.
-The advisor/instructor of each project will define the deliverables and how they will be grading the course.
+The instructor of each project will define the deliverables and how they the grading will be done.
+However there are some common themes amongst all the projects.
+1. Open ended problems with no pre-defined solutions
+2. Emphasis on clear presentation and story telling
+3. Good software engineering practices such as github flows
+4. Preservance of the project and ideas.
+5. Time and scope management

 ## How to Take this Course
 There are two tasks that you need to do prior to registration.
 Create a team and select a project.